Harry and Meghan call daughter Princess Lilibet as they begin using titles

 It is understood the titles will be used in formal settings, but not in everyday conversational use by the couple, and this was the first opportunity to do so since the death of the late Queen.

-Harry and Meghan are understood to be keen to not deny their children their birthright, but to allow them the chance to decide for themselves when they are older whether to drop or keep using the titles.
+Harry and Meghan are understood to be keen to not deny their children their birthright, but to allow them the chance to decide for themselves when they are older whether to drop or keep using them.

+The Sussexes embraced the royal titles despite their repeated criticism of the monarchy, with Harry accusing his family of “total neglect” in the past and saying he suffered “genetic pain”.

+The former soldier spoke about his own struggles with his title, saying in 2017 that the time he spent in the Army was the “best escape I ever had” because “I wasn’t a prince, I was just Harry”.

+Royal commentator Emily Andrews tweeted: “The perennial question still remains; if being a royal is so traumatic, such a burden, carries so much inter-generational pain why would you want to style your kids prince and princess/keep your own royal titles….??”

-The use of the titles has been revealed just days after Harry and Meghan were asked to vacate their UK home Frogmore Cottage, a move sanctioned by the King which further weakens the couple’s ties with Harry’s home country and the Windsors.
+The use of the titles has been disclosed just days after Harry and Meghan were asked to vacate their UK home Frogmore Cottage, a move sanctioned by the King, which further weakens the couple’s ties with Harry’s home country and the Windsors.

 The past few months have seen huge turbulence in Harry and Meghan’s relationship with Charles and other members of the royal family.